flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### appid-length-more-than-255-chars

+Criteria: This exception is never granted.

 The length of appid string is more than 255 characters.

 Please follow the [app id guidelines](/docs/for-app-authors/requirements#application-id) for more information.

 ### appid-less-than-3-components

+Criteria: This exception is never granted.

 The appid has less than 3 components after splitting at each `.`.
 At least 3 components is needed.